h-peng17/wordcloud/README.md

 # wordcloud
-Fisrt push your message file(.json) in this dir. use 'python extract_keywords.py' in your commder to get 'topK.txt'.
+Fisrt push your message file(.json) in this dir.\\
+Then use 'python extract_keywords.py' in your commder to get 'topK.txt'.